• Press Release

 … While there is no singular solution to the challenges we are facing in recycling, there are a number of solutions that, working together, can result in significant improvements to strengthen recycling. …

-1. Design for Recycling®: Implemented through U.S. procurement guidelines and other purchasing and procurement requirements, ISRI supports policy tools that incentivize or require manufacturers to design their products for recycling in conjunction with including more recycled content. …
+1. Design for Recycling®: Implemented through U.S. procurement guidelines and other purchasing and procurement requirements, ReMA supports policy tools that incentivize or require manufacturers to design their products for recycling in conjunction with including more recycled content. …

-2. Provide funding for Education and Consumer Awareness around Recycling: ISRI supports addressing the education vacuum as a multi-prong and multi-stakeholder responsibility, such as through the numerous public-private partnerships that already are successfully raising the bar for consumer awareness. …
+2. Provide funding for Education and Consumer Awareness around Recycling: ReMA supports addressing the education vacuum as a multi-prong and multi-stakeholder responsibility, such as through the numerous public-private partnerships that already are successfully raising the bar for consumer awareness. …

 3. Encouraging Innovation and Investments in Recycling Activities: ISRI supports policies that will support broader collection and additional processing of recyclable materials through grants, loans and tax incentives for new equipment and innovation; business financial assistance programs and recycling-specific technical and financial assistance.
 However, such support is conditional upon a level playing field for public and private recyclers who have invested significant private capital and entrepreneurship.

-4. Strengthening Domestic Recycling and Market Development through Government Procurement Policies and Investment in Projects that Mandate Recycled Content: ISRI fully supports initiatives and incentives that are designed to strengthen domestic residential recycling and markets utilizing the strength of the U.S. Government’s purchasing power. …
+4. Strengthening Domestic Recycling and Market Development through Government Procurement Policies and Investment in Projects that Mandate Recycled Content: ReMA fully supports initiatives and incentives that are designed to strengthen domestic residential recycling and markets utilizing the strength of the U.S. Government’s purchasing power. …

 5. Temporary Mechanisms for the Separate Collection and Processing of Difficult to Recycle Items.